codesampleStore/spring-certified-developer-study-guide/README.md

 [@Lazy](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Lazy.html) - used to indicate whether a bean is to be lazily initialized, i.e. if present on a @Component or @Bean definition and set to `true`, the bean or component will not be initialized until referenced by another bean or explicitly retrieved from the enclosing [BeanFactory](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/BeanFactory.html).
 This annotation may also be placed on injection points marked with @Autowired, like constructor parameters, method parameters etc;

-[@Profile](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Profile.html) - used to indicate that a component class or bean is eligiable for registration when the specified profile(s) are active;
+[@Profile](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Profile.html) - used to indicate that a component class or bean is eligiable for registration when the specified profile(s) are active; configuration for specific enviroment.

 [@Component](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/stereotype/Component.html) - generic stereotype annotation used to indicate that a class is a managed component, registering as a bean;